frankischilling/stardust/README.md

    ```
    This verifies that tree detection and inventory detection are working correctly.

+### Ardougne Baker Thieving Setup

+**Step 1: Enable RuneLite Object Marker**
+- Install and enable the RuneLite **Object Marker** plugin
+- Mark the baker stall with a **filled red highlight** (255,0,0)
+- The bot uses the same marker detection system as woodcutter marker mode

+**Step 2: Calibrate Areas (if not already done)**
+- Reuse the same calibrated `GAME_AREA`, `INVENTORY_AREA`, and `CHAT_AREA` from woodcutter/firemaking setup
+- If you haven't calibrated yet, follow steps 4a, 4b, and 4g from the Quick Start section above

+**Step 3: Create Inventory Templates**
+- Capture inventory templates with `python tools/capture_template.py`:
+  - `templates/cake_icon.png` or `cake.png` - Cake inventory icon (for dropping)
+  - `templates/bread_icon.png` or `bread.png` - Bread inventory icon (for dropping)
+  - `templates/chocolateslice_icon.png` or `chocolate_slice.png` - Chocolate slice inventory icon (for dropping)
+  - `templates/stun_message.png` - Chat stun message template (optional but recommended for guard avoidance)
+  - `templates/empty_slot.png` - Empty inventory slot (for accurate counting, same as woodcutter)

+**Step 4: Test Detection (Recommended)**
+- Run `python tools/debug_baker_stall.py` to visualize what the bot sees
+- Choose option 1 to capture and visualize stall detection
+- Verify that:
+  - The red stall marker shows a green box (valid detection)
+  - Red text in chat and small objects are filtered out
+  - The stall is detected correctly

+**Step 5: Run the Bot**
+- Stand beside the baker stall on the tile you want to camp
+- Hover your mouse over your character tile (this sets the "home tile")
+- Run: `python scripts/ardy_baker.py`
+- The bot will:
+  - Detect the red-marked stall
+  - Lock onto that stall position (sticky targeting)
+  - Stay on your character tile (home tile tracking)
+  - Spam steal from the stall
+  - Wait for the marker to reappear after each steal
+  - Drop all bread, chocolate slice, and excess cakes when inventory is full (shift-click)
+  - Step away and return if guard stun is detected

+**Troubleshooting:**
+- If the bot clicks on wrong objects: The sticky targeting should prevent this, but if it happens, the stall might be too close to other red objects.
+Try moving to a different position.
+- If the bot doesn't find the stall: Check that the Object Marker plugin is enabled and the stall is marked with RED fill color.
+Run the debug tool to see what's being detected.
+- If dropping doesn't work: Make sure you have the inventory templates (`cake_icon.png`, `bread_icon.png`, `chocolateslice_icon.png`) in the `templates/` folder.

 ## Marker Mode (RuneLite Object Marker)
 If you prefer marker-based detection instead of trunk colors:
 - Install and enable the RuneLite **Object Marker** plugin.